Winipedia/winipedia_utils/README.md

    - Provides a single status check that can be marked as required in branch protection rules

 The release workflow extends the health check workflow and adds a release job that runs after all health checks pass.
 A build job is added before the release job if a src/dev/artifacts/builds exists with Builder subclasses.
 This script is created by the setup command and can be modified to create build artifacts for your project.
-Winipedia Utils automatically discovers all subclasses of Build (dev.artifacts.build.Builder) and calls them if if the artifacts folder contains any files.
+Winipedia Utils automatically discovers all subclasses of Builder (dev.artifacts.builder) and calls them if the artifacts folder contains any files.

 ### Pre-commit Hook Workflow